-Is the Canon Speedlite 270EX II the right choice for you?
+Is the Canon Speedlite 270EX or 270EX II the right choice for you?

-It does give you a nice compromise in power and size.
-Here is what I mean by that.
-It's larger and more versatile than the wimpy, built-in camera flashes.
+These two flashes give you a nice compromise in power and size.
+Here's what you need to know what I mean.
+The 270EX flashes are larger, more powerful, and more versatile than the wimpy, built-in camera flashes.

-It's smaller and a whole lot cheaper than the full-sized, detachable Speedlite flashes like the Canon Speedlite 580EX II or the Speedlite 600EX-RT.
-It is very light and can fit in the palm of your hand.
+They're smaller and a whole lot cheaper than the full-sized, detachable Speedlite flashes like the Canon Speedlite 580EX II or the Speedlite 600EX-RT.
+Both are very light and can fit in the palm of your hand.

 The 270EX II has a guide number of 72 (in feet) at its normal setting and a has a guide number of 89 at it's telephoto setting.
 That means at the normal setting if your camera lens is set at f-2, the flash would be good up to 36 feet.